nicholaspun/react-redux-template/README.md

 * For development in React & Redux
 * Utilizes Webpack
 * Has Hot Module Replacement
-* Deploys to Github Pages (Or Firebase, haven't fully decided yet)
+* Deploys to Github Pages

 ## Usage
 Uses yarn.
 Running *yarn install* will install all dependencies and *yarn start* will start the *webpack-dev-server*